Articles related to time signatures

 Explaining Meter and Time Signatures - Piano - About.com

-A time signature is a large fraction written at the beginning of a musical staff after its clef and key signature.
-It explains the meter of a song; the top number shows ...
+A time signature is a large fraction written at the beginning of a staff after the clef, and – if applicable – the key signature.
+A time signature expresses the meter of ...

 Time Signature Quiz - Musical Tests and Quizzes - Piano - About.com